Generated at: 2026-06-15 04:48:15

 SFA Implementation Challenge 3: Over-Reliance on Individual Sales Skills

-This is the challenge where sales processes and activity content vary by individual sales representative, leading to an over-reliance on personal skills.
+This is the challenge where sales processes and activities vary by individual, leading to an over-reliance on specific sales personnel.

-• Know-how from top-performing sales representatives is not shared
+• Know-how from top-performing sales staff is not shared

-• Performance is directly impacted when high-performing individuals leave the company
+• Performance is directly impacted when high-performing individuals leave due to job changes or other reasons

 These are some of the issues that occur.